The short answer to this question is: “It depends”.

 Fortunately, there’s a longer answer that can help us determine what we need to have a comfortable retirement.

-While we are in our 20s, many of us dismiss retirement planning as something that is not urgent.
-The problem with this mindset is that there will always be urgent things for us to consider regardless of the stage of life we’re at or how old we are.
-Planning for our retirement should start the moment we start working to give us the best chance of a comfortable retirement.
+The problem with this mindset is that there will always be more immediate financial goals in front of us, to prioritise regardless of the stage of life we’re at or how old we are.
+While it may be decades away, planning for our retirement should start the moment we start working to give us the best chance of a comfortable retirement.

 How Much Do You Need In Retirement?